wptrainingteam/learn-wp-content/tutorials/wp-rest-api-02-interacting.md

 } );
 ```

-When working with the WP REST API, it's always a good idea to keep the schema documentation for the specific endpoint you are working with at hand.

 ## Creating a Post

-Let's take what you've learned about the WP REST API, and use it to create a new post.
+Let's use the WP REST API it to create a new post.
+To do so, we'll need to pass the title and content fields to a new post model.

-You can either create a new plugin to test this out, or download the plugin that was created in the Using the WordPress REST API tutorial.

-To get the latest version of the example plugin code, browse to https://github.com/jonathanbossenger/wp-learn-rest-api/releases/tag/0.0.2, and download the zip file.
-Then install it in your local development site as usual.

-The plugin registers an admin page which you can access via the Tools menu, with a button to load a list of posts, and clear that list.
+You already have a plugin that allows you to list posts, so you can use that as a starting point.

-First, you'll need to create a form that will allow you to enter the title and content of the post you want to create.
+First, you'll need to update the page with a form that will allow you to enter the title and content of the post you want to create.
 You can use the following HTML to create the form, and add it to the admin page callback:

 ```html
 <div style="width:50%;">